JuliaSIMD/spmd_blog/posts/multithreadedallocations.md

-Lets set C++ as a baseline with this.
-We'll base our implementation on [StaticArrays.exp](https://github.com/JuliaArrays/StaticArrays.jl/blob/72d2bd3538235c9162f630a5130112b83eaa0af7/src/expm.jl#L75-L129), as this implementation is simpler than the one from `ExponentialUtilities.jl`.
+  Lets set C++ as a baseline with this.We'll base our implementation on [StaticArrays.exp](https://github.com/JuliaArrays/StaticArrays.jl/blob/72d2bd3538235c9162f630a5130112b83eaa0af7/src/expm.jl#L75-L129), as this implementation is simpler than the one from `ExponentialUtilities.jl`.
 The core of our C++ implementation is only 50 lines of code:
 ```cpp
 template <typename T> constexpr void expm(MutSquarePtrMatrix<T> A) {
   ptrdiff_t n = ptrdiff_t(A.numRow()), s = 0;